 A common problem with Niacinamide is that people find it can become soapy when applying.
 Try using less product and patting the product on rather than rubbing it.
 Make sure your skin is cleansed really well with no residue left from your cleanser.
 Niacinamide is now available in powder form.
 It´s very important to patch test products before using.

 - Minimises Pores

 - When: Use morning and evening.

-- Where: This is water-based so apply this after cleansing and before creams and oils
+- Where: This is water-based so apply after cleansing and before anhydrous, oils or creams.

 - Niacinamide is available in 30ml and 60ml